jdeluyck/kcoreorg-website/_posts/2007/2007-03-19-handy-mac-software.md

   - software
 format: link
 ---
-A few days onwards with my spiffy new macbook, I&#8217;ve discovered a lot of useful tools:
+A few days onwards with my spiffy new macbook, I've discovered a lot of useful tools:

 Freeware apps: